Integrated Package

 -In the

-case of the course by position input, the specified points can be connected
+case of the course by position input, the specified points can be connected with spline curves, corner R and straight lines, or straight

 lines.